brightsign/bs-node-serialport/README.md

 This reference implementation is an example Node app built to demonstrate sending Serial Data over the BrightSign's 3.5mm Serial connector to be received on the BrightSign's USB-A port - a loopback test.

 It introduces an approach to write HTML, Javascript, and Node.js for the BrightSign player.
 This is intended to be developed on your local machine, run and tested on a BrightSign unit.
 BrightAuthor:connected is not required for this application.

+Note that this example is compatible with Node v18.18.2 which is the version that ships with Series 5 BrightSign players running OS 9.0 or 9.1.
+If you are using a Series 3 or Series 4 player (which supports Node v14.17.6), you may need to use the older version of this example - `v1.0.0`.

 ## Getting Started